UA-RCL/ua-rcl.github.io/presentations/fpga24/tutorial/index.md

 # Supplemental Exercises:

-## Integration and Evaluation of EFT Scheduler
+## Supplemental Exercise 1: Integration and Evaluation of EFT Scheduler

 Now navigate to [scheduler.cpp](https://github.com/UA-RCL/CEDR/tree/tutorial/scr-api/scheduler.cpp).
 This file contains various schedulers already tailored to work with CEDR.
 In this part of the tutorial, we will add the Earliest Finish Time(EFT) scheduler to CEDR.
 EFT heuristic schedules all the tasks in the `read queue` one by one based on the earliest expected finish time of the task on the available resources (processing elements -- PE).